PGA Tour : 2017-18 Web.com Tour graduate reshuffle

 NOTE: Michael Thompson was promoted to the Major Medical category when he finished in a four-way T14 at the Houston Open.

+NOTE: Shane Bertsch has been removed.
+In his last start on a medical extension, he missed the cut at the Wyndham Championship.

-* - In the field at the Wyndham Championship as of Aug.
-12.
+* - In the field at THE NORTHERN TRUST as of Aug.
+19.

 Disclaimer